Barisource/minecraft/README.md

 Perhaps I don't really want to go to the middle of the map, but I want go all the way to the top of the world above my current position.

 Breaking this down, I might explain to another person:  "I want to refer to a location that is neither east nor west of where I am.
 I want that location to be as far up as I could possibly build.
-Lastly, I want that location to be neither north or south of where I'm at."
+Lastly, I want that location to be neither north nor south of where I'm at."

 In this case, the desired coordinate would be:
 ```